CLICK HERE for directions to Donida Farm

-What if I pre-enter into a class and then decide I want to be in a different class on the day of the show?
+What if I enter into a class and then decide I want to be in a different class?

-You can change classes on the day of the show and you will not be charged an Add/Scratch fee.
-You can also enter additional classes by purchasing tokens for $15 each in the show office at any time during the show.
+You can also change classes on the day of the show and you will not be charged an Add/Scratch fee.

-What if I pre-enter and then decide I want to add more classes?
+What if I submit my entry and then decide I want to add more classes?

 Do you offer refunds on cancelled entries?